 2. Fill out an application

-Is income-driven repayment a good option for you?
+Is income driven repayment (IDR) a good option for you?

 As you evaluate your student loan repayment options, consider what your budget can reasonably support.
-If you cannot support your current payment, then IDR might be a good choice for your situation.
+For low-income borrowers who can't support their current payment, IDR plans might be a good choice for their situation.

 If you are working to balance your student loan obligations and long-term financial goals, then you might not want to move forward with IDR options.
 Instead, eliminating your student loan debt quickly could allow you to focus on other goals such as buying a home.

 Don’t feel like you have to navigate this process without help!
-We have many resources readily available on Clever Girl Finance to help you on this journey.
+We have many resources readily available on Clever Girl Finance to help you make the right decision.
 Check out our free courses that can help you understand how student loans really work.